 Spain is the third most-visited touristic destination in the world trailing behind France and the U.S., and many visitors are expats or second-home owners.
 2014 saw another record-breaking year with over 65 million tourists visiting the country, consolidating a trend which remains unabated year-on-year in the last decade.
 The vast majority visit the country using an air carrier as transport.
-The purpose of this article, by regular legal-contributor Raymundo Larraín Nesbitt, is to do a brief overview of the rights air passengers have in Spain (in fact, throughout the European Union) such as compensation for flight delays or lost luggage.
+The purpose of this article, by lawyer Raymundo Larraín Nesbitt, is to do a brief overview of the rights air passengers have in Spain (in fact, throughout the European Union) such as compensation for flight delays or lost luggage.

 Lawyer – Abogado